 There were several other suggestions, some referring to the latitudes, longitudes, and the angle of the tilt of the globe.
 However, a very simple and more useful tip came from someone in Silicon Valley.
 It did not involve any calculations.
 The gentleman sent an Internet link.
 All I had to do was open the link, insert my zip code, and click Enter.
 Instantly, I would get the precise direction to the qibla.

 I opened the link, entered my New York zip code, and clicked the Enter key.
 Up came, on my laptop screen, a 3-dimensional map of Manhattan, showing all the streets and the landmark buildings of the city.

-Emitting from my address on the West side of Manhattan, like a laser beam, showed a thick, red arrow, penetrating through the maze of streets and buildings, pointing eastward — straight to the Empire State Building.
+Emitting from my address on the West side of Manhattan, like a laser beam, was a thick, red arrow, penetrating through the maze of streets and buildings, pointing eastward.
+Straight to the Empire State Building!

 Rather than choosing any of the solutions offered, that is, carrying a compass, trying to solve Professor Khan’s mathematical equations, or facing the Empire State Building, I think I feel more comfortable with the sacred old advice: “Righteousness is not whether you turn your face to the east or the west … Rather, it is serving humanity and doing good deeds.”